windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (SmartApp).
 You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
 ## Obtaining Source Code
-You can either use the traditional cut-and-paste method or integration with GitHub.
-For These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You can either use the traditional cut-and-paste method or integration with GitHub and provided it to the SmartThings IDE.
+For additional information, some suggested documentation areL
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Getting an API Key